 Benefits of Coconut Oil for Dogs

-Medium chain triglycerides also provide a bit of subtle, healthy energy.
-If your dog is feeling under the weather, suffering a lack of energy as a medication side effect, or is simply slowing down from age, they may benefit from a coconut oil.
+Medium-chain triglycerides also provide a bit of subtle, healthy energy.
+If your dog is feeling under the weather, suffering a lack of energy as a medication side effect, or is simply slowing down from age, they may benefit from coconut oil.
 This won't be like a doggy energy drink that will be unhealthy or cause a crash.

 Because of coconut oil's boost of energy, its impact on the thyroid, and the healthy way it metabolizes in the body, it can be used as a way to manage obesity in dogs.
 It's also filling, making dogs feel less hungry.
 Depending on your dog's reason for obesity, coconut oil may or may not be answer.
 If your dog is severely overweight or does not quickly respond to coconut oil, you should consult your vet for more personalized advice.

 There is also significant evidence that medium-chain triglycerides improve brain health and can help prevent and manage dementia in dogs.